Equatorial ridge

-Equatorial ridges are a feature of at least three of Saturn's moons: the large moon Iapetus and the tiny moons Atlas and Pan.
+An equatorial ridge is a topographic ridge that follows a celestial body's equator.
+At least three of Saturn's moons host equatorial ridges: the large moon Iapetus and the tiny moons Atlas and Pan.
 They are ridges that closely follow the moons' equators.
 They appear to be unique to the Saturnian system, but it is uncertain whether the occurrences are related or a coincidence.
-All three were discovered by the Cassini probe in 2005.
-Daphnis also appears to have such a ridge.